 However the entire NPI management team was quick to squash the subject of transitioning to an outsourced, mobile-enabled parental workforce.
 “Elves have magical capabilities beyond those of most humans,” Mr. Claus interrupted, “Not to mention a tremendously strong union.”

-Doug Laney, VP Information Innovation
+Doug Laney, VP Research, Information Innovation and Strategy

 North Pole Inc. Core Data Requirements and Database Sizing*